MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 After the teleport has occurred, *TeleportNow* needs to be reset to False so that the whole process can be repeated the next time the button is clicked.
 We've already set up the nodes for this; all you need to do is make the connection.

-- In the **Teleport to OpenPlatform** group, drag a connector from the output control port of the **Travel Point: Travel to Point** node and then connect it to the input control point of the **Set Object Variable: TeleportNow** node.
+- In the **Teleport to OpenPlatform** group, drag a connector from the Control Output port of the **Travel Point: Travel to Point** node and then connect it to the input control point of the **Set Object Variable: TeleportNow** node.

 ![A screen shot](../../../media/sample-mesh-101/449-connect-final-teleportnow.png)